SvenskaSpel/locust-swarm/README.md

 ```
 pip install locust
+# if you want to use locust-plugins:
+# pip install locust-plugins
+# as swarm automatically copies locust-plugins to loadgens every time, you can then uninstall it, leaving only its dependencies:
+# pip uninstall locust-plugins
 ```

 Swarm uses SSH to launch remote processes and SSH tunnels for communication, so you should ensure you can access the workers over ssh.